anthonyharrison/sbom-manager/README.md

   - CSV where the file is a set of lines containing vendor, product, version entries.
   - DIR which is a file containing a directory listing of filenames.
 To create a directory file on a Linux based system, the following command can be used `find . -type f > dir_list`

 The type of SBOM to be added is specified using the `--type` parameter.
-A spdx tag value file will be generated, if required, for each SBOM file.
+A SPDX tag/value file will be generated, if required, for each SBOM file which is added to the repository.

 The `--project` parameter is intended to be used to allow for filtering of SBOMs when querying for data.